ipld/ipld/docs/data-model/pathing.md

 Path encoding
 -------------

-Paths are typically seen encoded as single strings, where segments are separated by occurences of the "`/`" character.
+Paths are typically seen encoded as single strings, where segments are separated by occurrences of the "`/`" character.

 Beware!
 The "`/`" character is also valid within a path segment.